ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 	</a>
 </p>

 CKEditor&nbsp;5 has an official Vue integration that you can use to add a rich text editor to your application.
-This guide will help you install it and configure to use the CDN distribution of the CKEditor&nbsp;5.
+This guide will help you install it and configure to use the npm distribution of the CKEditor&nbsp;5.

 This guide assumes that you already have a Vue project.
 If you do not have one, see the [Vue documentation](https://vuejs.org/guide/quick-start) to learn how to create it.